A multi-modal approach for identifying schizophrenia using cross-modal attention: Discussion

 In this work, we have experimented with three key modalities in speech communication, to distinguish subjects who show strong positive symptoms of schizophrenia from healthy controls.
 We developed individual uni-modal systems for all three modalities and introduced a fusion strategy involving self and cross-modal attention to leverage cross-modality information to improve schizophrenia detection.
 This study is inspired by the work in \cite{siriwardena2021multimodal} where only audio and video data from the same dataset was used.
 As shown in Table \ref{tab:singlemodalities}, the segment-to-session-level classifier model we deployed for the audio and video uni-modal systems outperformed the models deployed in \cite{siriwardena2021multimodal} for the same respective modalities.
 The multi-modal system fusing audio and video with self and cross-modal attention also outperformed the best performing multi-modal system reported in \cite{siriwardena2021multimodal}.

 A key observation with the current uni-modal systems is that the performance of both the video and audio models has improved while the audio model has improved drastically when compared to the previous work in \cite{siriwardena2021multimodal}.
-The main reasons for that may be the use of an improved speech inversion system\cite{siriwardena2022secret} to extract the vocal tract variables and the change in pre-processing approach with the use of speech segments with overlaps.
-This reasonably increased the number of samples used to train both audio and video modalities.
+The main reasons for that may be the use of an improved speech inversion system\cite{siriwardena2022secret} to extract the vocal tract variables and the changes adopted in pre-processing with the use of speech segments with overlaps.
+The use of speech segments with overlaps also reasonably increased the number of samples used to train both audio and video modalities.

 Another significant contribution of the current work comes with the incorporation of a text modality to the mix of audio and video modalities, which to the best of our knowledge has not been experimented at all together in schizophrenia research.
 The text model produced the lowest performance out of the three individual modalities.
 This may be because the data was collected in an interview setting and then diarized to get the subject's speech to produce text data that had numerous short utterances.
 Previous text-based studies \cite{bedi2015automated} have shown, that semantic coherence is one of the key properties of text in differentiating schizophrenia subjects from healthy subjects.
 But in our case, the subjects' responses are frequently short, which may have made semantic coherence, or the lack of it, more difficult for the model to detect.
 This may be why the text model produced the lowest performance out of the three individual modalities.
 Still, the significant contribution of the current work comes with the incorporation of a text modality to the mix of audio and video modalities, which to the best of our knowledge has not been experimented with altogether in schizophrenia research.